 |It’s easier to optimize marketing campaigns.||No possibility of upselling or cross-selling.|

 2. Choose a fulfillment method

-Before you start your Shopify store, you need to decide how you will fulfill orders.
+Before starting your Shopify store, you must decide how to fulfill orders.
 The strategy you will be using is called a ‘fulfillment method.’

 Here’s a table showing a quick overview of the three fulfillment methods that we recommend, including the pros and cons of each one:

 |Dropshipping/print on demand||Sell (self-designed) products without keeping them in your inventory.||Quickly test various products.||Less control of the fulfillment process.|